antonfirsov/docs/2019/11-Nov/desktop-november.md

 ## Intro

-***ToDo: Daniel to write this part***
-*Where does desktop fit within today's computing landscape?*
+In September, we released .NET Core support for building Windows Desktop appkications, including WPF and Windows Forms.
+Since then, we have been delighted to see so many developers share their stories of migrating desktop applications (and controls libraries) to .NET Core.
+We constantly hear stories of .NET Windows Desktop developers powering their business with WPF and Windows Forms, especially in scenarios where the desktop shines, including:
+* Offline workloads
+* Applications with dependencies on custom device drivers
+* UI-dense forms over data applications
+* Extreme low-latency requirements

-## Why Windows desktop on .NET Core
+## Why Windows desktop on .NET Core?

-As we announced at MS Build, .NET Core (and in future .NET 5 that is built on top of .NET Core) will be the future of .NET.
-This means that while .NET Framework will be supported, all new updates will go only to .NET Core and .NET 5.
-To evolve desktop stacks and enable desktop developers to benefit from all the updates of the future, we brought Windows Forms and WPF to .NET Core.
-They will still remain Windows-only technologies because they are tightly coupled with Windows APIs.
+.NET Core (and in future .NET 5 that is built on top of .NET Core) will be the future of .NET.
+.NET Framework will be supported for a long time, but new updates will be added to .NET Core (and eventually .NET 5).
+To improve Windows desktop stacks and enable .NET desktop developers to benefit from all the updates of the future, we brought Windows Forms and WPF to .NET Core.
+They will still remain Windows-only technologies because there are tightly coupled dependencies to Windows APIs.
 But .NET Core, besides being cross-platform, has many other features that can enhance desktop applications.

 First of all, all the runtime